 In order to write an IM client, you have to learn a little about the protocol IM clients use to communicate.
 There are actually several protocols involved.
 The standard AIM client and other clients that AOL blesses (like Apple's iChat), use a protocol named OSCAR (Open System for CommunicAtion in Realtime).
 Unfortunately, OSCAR's name is inaccurate.
 There is nothing "open" about it!
 OSCAR is a proprietary protocol that AOL guards jealously.
+Those who write IM clients using OSCAR have to modify them regularly to cope with changes AOL introduces mainly so that non-standard clients stop working.
 After some complaining, AOL introduced a non-proprietary protocol that can be used to write IM clients.
 This protocol is named TOC (Talk to OSCAR?).
 You will be using TOC.

 TOC is a text-based protocol.
 All it requires is sending and processing text commands similar to those used in protocols like POP and SMTP.
 Much like POP and SMTP packets, each packet you send to a TOC server will begin with a code that indicates the type of the message being sent.
 We will begin by giving an overview of the types of packets your program will exchange with the TOC server.
-Then, we will discuss the details of the contents of these packets.
+Then, we will discuss the details of the format of the contents of these packets.

 Your program's interaction with AOL's TOC server will begin with the transmission of a "toc2_signon" packet that contains both the user's screen name and password.
-If AOL accepts this packet, the TOC server will respond by sending a packet that starts with "SIGNON".
+If AOL accepts this packet, the TOC server will respond by sending a packet that starts with the prefix "SIGNON".
 If the screen name or password are invalid, the TOC server will respond with a packet that starts with "ERROR".
 One additional packet is required to complete the login process.
 If your program receives a "SIGNON" message from the server it must send a "toc_init_done" message in response.